 - Stencil: You can use any stencil (see more info about stencils below).
 Use one that fits the tote bag or use several smaller ones together for a fun design.

 - Stencil Brush: I only use brushes with natural bristles.
-Plaid makes a good stencil brush at good price (this is an affiliate link – thank you for supporting this blog) and over half my stencil brushes are Plaid.
+Plaid makes a good stencil brush at good price and over half my stencil brushes are Plaid.